-Unprocessed gas from the fields is separated and dehydrated at the Thebaud platform.
-The separated gas and hydrocarbon liquids and condensates are then recombined and transported through a subsea production gathering pipeline to landfall in the Country Harbour area of Guysborough County, Nova Scotia and then to a gas processing plant at nearby Goldboro.
+Raw gas from the five fields is separated and dehydrated at the Thebaud platform.
+The separated gas and hydrocarbon liquids and condensates are then recombined and transported through a subsea pipeline to landfall in the Country Harbour area of Guysborough County, Nova Scotia and then to a gas processing plant at nearby Goldboro.
 There, the gas is conditioned by removing natural gas liquids, condensates and remaining water.
 The sales gas then flows to markets in eastern Canada and the northeastern United States through an onshore pipeline.
 Natural gas liquids and condensate are transported by another onshore pipeline to a fractionation plant at Point Tupper for further processing before being sold.

 Development Plan Application (Volume 2)